 It was a win/win deal for both parties.
-The advertiser didn’t have to put up any capital… and the magazine got another source of revenue, usually MORE than he would have gotten just by selling the space.
+The advertiser didn’t have to invest any money… and the magazine got another source of revenue, usually MORE than they would have gotten just by selling the space.

 Right now, for a lot of reasons, many magazines and newspapers are hurting for advertising revenue.
 There’s a lot of remnant (unsold) space available on the cheap.
-They’ve never been more willing to make a deal.
+Because of that, they’ve never been more willing to make a deal.

 So here’s what I propose:

-Why not contact some magazines in your niche and propose a P.I. deal to them?
+Why not contact some magazines in your niche and propose a P.I. deal?